go-dedup/fsimilar/README.e.md

 - Then use the `ln` shell command file to finally re-create the similar files by a symlink to the original.
 - Set `FSIM_SHOW` to `echo` to dry run the shell command before actually doing it (when `FSIM_SHOW=''`)
 - Set `FSIM_MIN` to `100` to deal with sure-duplicate files first, then lower it value gradually to deal with them in "waves".
 Or remove the 100% duplicates first so as to deal with a much shorter list later manually.
+- Note that both `FSIM_SHOW` and `FSIM_MIN` need to be `export`ed for the shell script to pick them up.
+- When the reporting threshold are set to too low to catch a certain file, manually copy & paste that specific command into console instead of dealing with the shell script as a whole.

 ## Binary releases